SiliconLabs/bluetooth_mesh_applications/btmesh_room_monitor/btmesh_room_monitor_lpn_sensor/README.md

     - Install **[Bluetooth Mesh] > [Models] > [Sensors] > [Sensor Server]**.
     - Install **[Bluetooth Mesh] > [Utility] > [People Count Sensor]**.

+7. Build and flash the project to your device.

 ## How it works

 ### LPN Sensor initialization